Goresarvesh/Helmet_Detection-YOLOv8/README.md

 •Accessing a specific project and downloading the dataset

   5) Running object detection training:
   •Setting the working directory back to HOME:       %cd {HOME}
   •Running the object detection training command:

   6)Listing files and directories:

   •!ls {HOME}/runs/detect/train/

   7)Displaying an image:

-•Setting the working directory back to HOME:
-•Displaying an image using the Image class:
+  •Setting the working directory back to HOME •Displaying an image using the Image class